Easy Etiquette for Preteens:

 - Shake their hand (always put out your right hand).

-- Say some sort or greeting, such as, "Nice to see you, Ms. Smith."
+- Say some sort of greeting such as, "Nice to see you, [insert person's name here (example: Ms. Smith)]."

-- Unless an adult tells you to call him or her by just his or her first name, address this person as Mr. or Mrs.
+- Unless an adult tells you to call him or her by just his or her first name, address this person as Mr., Mrs., or Miss

 Back to top

 What is polite in your country may not be respectful in another country.
-Here are some world manners in which to be aware.
+Here are some world manners of which you should be aware.

 - People always use silverware in Holland, sometimes even to eat bread.